ElectricityMachine/SCR-SGPlus/README.md

 ### Description
-SG+ is a macro script written in Python that streamlines your signalling experience by allowing you to change a signal aspect, open a camera view, toggle rollback, or announce your signalling presence.
+SG+ is a macro script written in Python that streamlines your signalling experience by allowing you to change a signal aspect, open a camera view, toggle rollback, or announce your signalling presence with just one button press.

 ### Will this get me demoted?
 **You will not be banned or demoted just from using this script.** The responsibility is still on the signaller to signal trains in a safe and proper manner.
 It is not an exploit and does not automate signalling entirely, rather, it aims to speed up commonly performed actions.
 If you've encountered trouble with a member of staff while using this script, please [contact me as soon as possible](#contact-information), or open a new issue.